 First Aid: Bleeding

 External bleeding occurs when the body’s protective skin is broken.
 In severe cases, blood loss may place the victim’s life in danger.
-Direct pressure and elevation usually stops bleeding, even the rush of blood from an artery.
+Direct pressure usually stops bleeding, even the rush of blood from an artery.

 When to call 911

 Call 911 if you can’t stop the bleeding or the victim shows signs of shock as described below.